Japanese Curry & Curry Brick

 Curry Brick:

-- In a large skillet, toast the cinnamon, bay leaf, mustard, all of the whole spices (seeds), cloves, cardamom pods and black peppercorns over medium heat, stirring until fragrant, about 2 minutes.
+In a large skillet, toast the cinnamon, bay leaf, mustard seeds, cumin seeds, fenugreek seeds, cloves, cardamom pods, and black peppercorns over medium heat, stirring until fragrant, about 2 minutes.
 Be careful not to burn the spices.
-Transfer the toasted ingredients to a spice grinder, along with the konbu.

-- Grind at the highest speed for 30 seconds.
+Transfer the toasted ingredients to a spice grinder, along with the konbu and grind at the highest speed for 30 seconds.
 Shake the grinder a couple of times as you blend to make sure the cinnamon stick and konbu are pulverized.
 (You can grind the spices in batches, if necessary.)